nlnzcollservices/harvester_manager/README.md

 or
 Column M (Collected) is set to `Y` and column J (Recurring) is set to `Y`

+The '?' indicator was used by techncial operators when they couldn't harvest an item that had been set to 'Y'.
+It typcially meant the human collector needed to check the url.

-[to do - some of the logic here is iffy in the codebase].
+!todo - some of the logic here is iffy in the codebase.
+The notion of recurring is not well handled at the moment.

 #### Choice two - atttempt harvest